Requirements

 Traditional MD Applicants

-• Letter Packet: A packet or set of letters assembled and distributed by your institution, often by the institution’s career center.
+- Letter Packet: A packet or set of letters assembled and distributed by your institution, often by the institution’s career center.
 A letter packet may include a cover sheet from your pre-health committee or adviser.
 However, unlike to a committee letter, a letter packet does not include an evaluative letter from your pre-health committee or adviser.

 Nontraditional MD Applicants

 Nontraditional applicants/students are generally defined as those who have taken two or more years off between undergraduate studies and matriculation to medical school.
-If you submit Individual Letters, you will need to submit a total of three separate letters to meet Feinberg’s letters requirement.
+If you submit individual letters, you will need to submit a total of three separate letters to meet Feinberg’s letters requirement.
 For nontraditional applicants, letters may be procured from any combination of the following sources: science or non-science faculty members; supervisors from research, clinical shadowing, volunteer, or work experiences.

 Transmission of Letters/Official Letter Guidelines

-Feinberg School of Medicine accepts letters submitted through the AMCAS Letter Service.
-It is expected that the required recommendations are dated, have the signature of the letter writer(s), and are on official school or business letterhead stationery (with the official school or business insignia).
+Feinberg accepts letters submitted through the AMCAS Letter Service.
+It is expected that the required recommendations are dated, have the signature of the letter writer(s) and are on official school or business letterhead stationery (with the official school or business insignia).
 Recommendations should be relevant to the applicant's current/recent studies, research, or clinical involvement, therefore recently written letters from individuals with whom you are currently interacting or who have interacted with you recently, will tend to be stronger than those from individuals who worked with you quite a while ago.
 Please refer to AAMC’s Guidelines for Writing a Letter of Evaluation for a Medical School Applicant for further guidance for your letter writers.

 Submission of Additional Letters